tarunms7/RAG-CB/README.md

 ## License

-[Add your chosen license here]
+This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments

-- Angel One for their support documentation
+- LangChain for the RAG framework
-- OpenAI for their language models
+- OpenAI for the language model
-- Streamlit for the web framework
+- Gradio for the web interface
-- LangChain for the RAG implementation
+- Angel One for the support documentation